 Most of the dirt bike riders are enjoying their time racing and going off-road.
 But when their bike suffers from a malfunction even though it is a small one, they suddenly rush it to the bike shop and get it repaired.
 As a rider, you should be able to fix your bike even in little ways to avoid spending unnecessary expenses.
 Replacing the clutch is one of the must-learned techniques.

-Getting an OEM service manual for your bike is a must have especially if you’re new to fixing your bike.
-The factory manual contains different instructions, manuals, maintenance intervals, tips on adjusting the suspension, diagrams, explanations and other stuffs to help you get through with whatever the problem of your bike.
+Getting an OEM service manual for your bike is a must-have especially if you’re new to fixing your bike.
+The factory manual contains different instructions, manuals, maintenance intervals, tips on adjusting the suspension, diagrams, explanations and other stuff to help you get through with whatever the problem of your bike.
 This is considered as a stepping stone in being the mechanic of your own bike.
 Take your time to read and understand the contents of the manual.

 Once all is set up, it is time to take out the clutch of the bike, over the right side of the engine, the clutch cover is located.
 Most of the covers consist of 5 bolts holding it together.
 (Honda CR125) upon removing the cover, you will be able to see the baskets/plates that are usually secured by 5 more bolts.
 In this part, you may need a special tool that will hold the clutch to avoid it from spinning while you are loosening the bolts.